Under Arizona V. Gant, when can police search a vehicle incident to arrest?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-Under Arizona v.
-Gant, police are permitted to search a vehicle incident to an arrest when the arrestee is within reaching distance of the vehicle's passenger compartment at the time of the search.
-This ruling clarified that the rationale for allowing such searches is primarily focused on officer safety and the potential for the arrestee to access any weapons or evidence that might be within reach.
+In the context of Arizona v.
+Gant, the police are allowed to search a vehicle incident to an arrest when the arrestee is within reaching distance of the vehicle's compartments at the time of the search.
+This ruling is rooted in the need to ensure officer safety and preserve evidence.
+The rationale is that an officer may need to prevent an arrestee from accessing weaponry or evidence that could be hidden or destroyed if they are close to the vehicle.

 Subscribe